yelirkram/yelirkram.github.io/README.md

 * Examined and summarize data numerically and graphically.
 * Given a data set and a question, chose the appropriate statistical procedure.
 * Verified conditions for statistical procedures.
-* Performed hypothesis tests and compute confidence intervals.
+* Performed hypothesis tests and computed confidence intervals.
 * Explored and modeled relationships among variables and used models to make predictions.
-* Used software package R to implement statistical analyses.
+* Used the software package R to implement statistical analyses.
 * Interpreted and critically evaluated statistical information and data-based arguments.
 * Effectively communicated the results of statistical analysis.
 * Used R Markdown to produce statistical reports and supported reproducible research.

 **Final Project - Bank Loan Approval Optimization Report**
 I developed a report for a bank with recommendations on using logistic regression to maximize the accuracy of approved loans and maximize bank profit.
-Tasks included data cleanup, data exploration, feature engineering, imputing missing data, model development, model optimization for dual goals, and summary report with recommendations.
+Tasks included data cleanup, data exploration, feature engineering, imputing missing data, model development, model optimization for the dual goals, and authoring a summary report with recommendations.
 * [Report (pdf)](/projects/ds705/Bank_Loan_Approval_Optimization_Report.pdf)

 ### Programming for Data Science